DIMO-INC/dimo-wiki/Intro-To-The-Knowledge-Graph.md

 ## Updating the Knowledge Graph

-\Updating the knowledge graph follows the same flow as updating a github repository, or wikipedia page.
+Updating the knowledge graph follows the same flow as updating a github repository or a wikipedia page.

 When you're logged in from a verified DIMO account, you can submit a requeset to update the graph once, or to establish a new [event] stream.